 We are always open to your ideas and suggestions, and we welcome your support in whatever way you are able to offer it.
 Please contact us if you would like to take part in a sponsored event, hold a jewellery party or you have another idea.

-It’s that time of year again folks, the intrepid Lee Hammond is undertaking another gruelling physical feat as he raises funds for our projects.
-This year Lee is doing the Ironman UK 2018.
+It’s that time of year again folks, the intrepid Lee Hammond is undertaking another grueling physical feat as he raises funds for our projects.
+This year Lee is doing running a marathon a month for 2020.

 Here’s what Lee has to say about this challenge…